 Jacquard was behind proving his new invention due to which he decided to weave his own portrait.
 He believed that this would show how to have or copy such a complex image.
 He finally weaved his own silk portrait in black and white, still preserved as his notable craftwork.
 This was woven with the help of 10,000 cards.

-The Jacquard's closed/open hole mechanism was the first of its kind to implement a binary system, which is the base of modern basic computer evolved in the 20th century.
+Jacquard's binary punch card system is considered an important step in the history of computing.
 The designs retained for generations could now be easily woven on another loom.
 Finally, Jacquard’s machine was detained and openly burned.
 After the inventor’s death, news of his new engine spread to England after which its details were smuggled.
 Based on these details, its creation was quickly taken up in Spitalfields, which soon resulted in more Jacquard looms than what was in Lyon.

-The initial Jacquards were weaved in hardwood frames with artificial work of iron.
+The initial Jacquard looms were created from hardwood frames with artificial work of iron.
 In the 19th century, Huguenots such as William Folliott and Zephirin Devoge mastered the art of making such machines and harnesses for the looms.
-The build size was now not limited, as the weaver’s ability was now not needed to handle the increasing weight of harness and power.
+The build size was now not limited, as the weaver’s ability was now not needed to handle the increased weight of harness and power.

 Initially, the Jacquard looms were motor-driven or mechanical in nature, a draw loom being the perfect example.
 The designs were stocked in a set of punch cards that were associated with each other to create a continuous chain.